projectatomic/adb-atomic-developer-bundle/components/centos/centos-with-openshift/README.rst

 - Create required configuration file directories which openshift use and set SELinux flag to make sure it work with *Enforcing* mode.
-- Run docker container using origin image with different run options to make sure required directory mounted and *host* network is used.
+- Run docker container using origin image with different run options to make sure required directory is mounted and *host* network is used.
 Wait for around 15 seconds to start it.
-- Check if started as expected otherwise provide docker logs for origin.
+- Check if contanter has started as expected otherwise provide docker logs for origin.
 - Make sure **oc and oadm** binaries are available to host system.
-- Create docker registry to make sure when *oc build* run it upload local images to this registry.
+- Create docker registry to make sure when *oc build* run, it upload local images to this registry.
 - Configure router so that new-app will access from web using those routes.
 - Get default templates and configure it.